the-events-calendar/event-tickets/readme.txt

 = [4.0.4] 2015-12-23 =

+* Feature - Add support for global ticket stock so multiple tickets can optionally reduce from a single ticket total for a given event
+* Tweak - Ignore alpha/beta/rc suffixes on version numbers when checking template versions
+* Tweak - Add HTML id attribute to ticket area on the single-event page so plugin/theme authors can use anchor tags to jump to that section of the page
 * Fix - Resolved issue with stock calculations on the Attendees report

 = [4.0.3] 2015-12-22 =